tsedio/tsed/docs/getting-started/README.md

 ## Installation

-To get started, you can either scaffold the project with the Ts.ED CLI, or clone a starter project (see.
+To get started, you can either scaffold the project with the Ts.ED CLI, or clone a starter project.

 To scaffold the project with the CLI, run the following commands.
 This will create a new project directory, and populate the directory with the initial core Ts.ED files and supporting modules, creating a conventional base structure for your project.